shirleensimon/titanic-eda-shirleen/README.md

 # titanic-eda-shirleen
 Exploratory Data Analysis on Titanic dataset
-# 🛳️ Titanic Dataset Exploratory Data Analysis (EDA) – Shirleen Simon
+# 🛳️ Titanic Dataset Exploratory Data Analysis (EDA)

 This project involves a comprehensive exploratory data analysis (EDA) of the Titanic dataset.
 The objective was to uncover hidden patterns, identify factors affecting passenger survival, and prepare the dataset for future modeling.